-We have compiled facts and statistics from the U.S. Centers for Disease Control and Prevention (CDC), Association of Pool and Spa Professionals, and the U.S. Census Bureau to enlighten and address questions you might have regarding swimming and safety.
-Arming yourself with knowledge will help in making good decisions regarading recreational water activities.
+We've compiled facts and statistics from the U.S. Centers for Disease Control and Prevention (CDC), Association of Pool and Spa Professionals (ASPS), and the United States Census Bureau to enlighten and address any questions you might have related to swimming, safety, and even pool construction.
+Arming yourself with knowledge will help in making smart decisions related to recreational water activities.

 How Popular is Swimming in the United States?

-Swimming is the fourth most-popular sport or activity in the U.S. No. 1 is walking and No. 2 is exercising with equipment, according to the U.S. Census Bureau.
+Swimming is the fourth most-popular sport or activity in the U.S. No. 1 is walking, while the No. 2 spot goes to exercising with equipment, according to the U.S. Census Bureau.

 How Many Adults and Kids Swim Annually?

-According to statistics, 36 percent of children aged 7-17 years, and 15 percent of adults go swimming at least six times annually in the United States.
+According to statistics, 36 percent of children aged 7 to 17 years, and 15 percent of adults go swimming at least six times annually in the United States.